abinit/abinit/doc/tutorial/paral_mbt.md

 ## G<sub>0</sub>W<sub>0</sub> corrections in &alpha;-quartz SiO<sub>2</sub>.

-This lesson aims at showing how to perform parallel calculations with the GW part of ABINIT.
+This tutorial aims at showing how to perform parallel calculations with the GW part of ABINIT.
 We will discuss the approaches used to parallelize the different steps of a typical G0W0 calculation, and how to setup the parameters of the run in order to achieve good speedup. α-quartz SiO2 is used as test case.